GrandLuxuryGroup/GLH.RecruitmentTests/Test.Engineer.md

 Now that your web application is created and fully functional.
 You will have to deploy on AWS creating ***a small pipeline*** either using the tool of your choice (Jenkins, CodeDeploy, etc.).

 You will have to deploy the application on AWS in a resilient and scalable way.

+BONUS : Provide a diagram of the AWS architecture.

 ## Technical questions